-The Compensation Committee believes in a balanced approach to long-term incentive compensation.
-Under our equitybased long-term incentive program (the "LTI Program") for fiscal year 2021, we granted our executive officers three types of awards: performance stock units ("PSUs"), time-based stock options ("stock options"), and time-based restricted stock units ("RSUs").
-Based on a review of market data and recommendations from Mercer, each named executive officer has a targeted aggregate dollar value, which is allocated among the awards as outlined below.
+("RSUs").
+Based on a review of market data and recommendations from Mercer, each named executive officer has a targeted aggregate dollar value for awards under the LTI Program, which is allocated among the awards as outlined below.
 The Compensation Committee uses grants of equity awards to further our objective of a pay-for-performance compensation program to tie executive compensation to the achievement of our longer-term corporate strategies and business objectives and to the long-term interests of our stockholders.

-The table below outlines the mix of equity awards granted to our named executive officers in fiscal year 2021:
+The table below outlines the mix of equity awards granted to our NEOs in fiscal year 2022:

-Award Type Fiscal Year 2021 Allocation Percentage Alignment to Stockholder Interests PSUs 50% Vesting depends on our performance at the end of a three- year performance period if specified relative total shareholder return ("TSR") metrics are met Stock Options 25% Value of award depends on the appreciation of our stock price RSUs 25% Value of award depends on our common stock price
+Award Type Fiscal Year 2022 Allocation Percentage Alignment to Stockholder Interests PSUs 50% Vesting depends on our performance at the end of a three- year performance period if specified relative total shareholder return ("TSR") metrics are met Stock Options 25% Value of award depends on the appreciation of our stock price RSUs 25% Value of award depends on our common stock price

 PSUs.
 Each PSU represents the contingent right to receive one share of our common stock upon vesting.
-The PSUs vest at the end of a three-year period as follows:
+The PSUs vest at the end of a three-year performance period as follows: